Data Overview and Downstream Analysis

 Adjustable graph parameters

-- the size (width and height) of the figure.
+- Figure dimensions (width and height)

 Adjustable graph parameters

-- the size (width and height) of the figure
+- The size (width and height) of the figure.

 Adjustable graph parameters

-- the size (width and height) of the figure
+- The size (width and height) of the figure.